IrfanAkram5/bokeh/README.md

 ## marlborough24_elapsed_time.ipynb

 This notebook is the 2nd iteration.
-It looks show the elapsed time for each team.
+It looks to show the elapsed time for each team.
 It uses a mix of line and scatter points.

 ![alt text](image-1.png)